fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

     Multiple metabolic features with the same annotation will be considered as individual entries.
 Metabolic features that have multiple annotations that could correspond to multiple metabolites in the same pathway will be counted as a single metabolite.
 So, analysis of the relevant pathways should be performed.

 The background set can be chosen between restricting to the number of `HMDB annotated metabolites in the dataset with associated pathways` or considering `All HMDB metabolites in the pathway database` (currently not implemented).
 The background set to choose is critical.
 If the pathway database is used as background, most metabolic pathways will appear as significant by 'common _p_-values' even after multiple testing correction and very general pathways with more metabolites such as 'Metabolism' or 'Biochemical pathways: part I' or 'Transport of small molecules' have a good chance of appearing as significant.
 Thus, pathways with multiple metabolites annotated that constitute a decent part of the pathway should be looked at more carefully.
-If the `HMDB annotated metabolites in the dataset with associated pathways` are used as the background, this conservative approach makes more complicated for any pathway to be considered significant but there is less bias per pathway.
+If the `HMDB annotated metabolites in the dataset with associated pathways` are used as the background, this conservative approach makes it more complicated for any pathway to be considered significant but there is less bias per pathway.
 In this case, we recommend looking not only at the number of significant and detected metabolites in the pathway but also to the overall number of metabolites in the pathway (in the database), which is included in the output table.

 There are 4 metrics available to select the significant metabolites (have to have associated at least 1 pathway).
 In each case, it will only work if the corresponding methodology has been previously ran.